glowkeeper/P3D/docs/labs/week2Session1.md

 ![](./images/generatedNormalSphere.png)

-Congratulations - you have just programmatically created your first sphere!
+Congratulations - you have programmatically created your first sphere!

 ### Hittable Spheres